simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 ### void MakeCloudShadowTexture()
 Get an API-dependent identifier for the cloud's 2D shadow.
 <a name="PreRenderUpdate"></a>
-### void PreRenderUpdate(simul::crossplatform::DeviceContext deviceContext, float real_time)
+### void PreRenderUpdate(simul::crossplatform::GraphicsDeviceContext deviceContext, float real_time)
 Once per-frame update.
 Do this before any rendering each frame.
 Called by BaseWeatherRenderer.
 <a name="RecompileShaders"></a>
 ### void RecompileShaders()
 Platform-dependent function to reload the shaders - only use this for debug purposes.
 <a name="Render"></a>
-### bool Render(simul::crossplatform::DeviceContext deviceContext, float exposure, simul::clouds::TrueSkyRenderMode renderMode, simul::crossplatform::NearFarPass nearFarPass, simul::crossplatform::Texture depth_tex, simul::sky::ScatteringVolume scatteringVolume, bool write_alpha, vec4 viewportTextureRegionXYWH, simul::crossplatform::AmortizationStruct amortizationStruct, simul::clouds::TwoResFramebuffer fb, simul::sky::LocalFadeTextures localFadeTextures, simul::crossplatform::Texture ambientCubemap)
+### bool Render(simul::crossplatform::GraphicsDeviceContext deviceContext, float exposure, simul::clouds::TrueSkyRenderMode renderMode, simul::crossplatform::NearFarPass nearFarPass, simul::crossplatform::Texture depth_tex, simul::sky::ScatteringVolume scatteringVolume, bool write_alpha, vec4 viewportTextureRegionXYWH, simul::crossplatform::AmortizationStruct amortizationStruct, simul::clouds::TwoResFramebuffer fb, simul::sky::LocalFadeTextures localFadeTextures, simul::crossplatform::Texture ambientCubemap)
 Platform-dependent render function.
 <a name="RenderCloudGrid"></a>
-### void RenderCloudGrid(simul::crossplatform::DeviceContext deviceContext, simul::clouds::CloudKeyframer ck)
+### void RenderCloudGrid(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::clouds::CloudKeyframer ck)
 Render the cloud grid for debugging purposes
 <a name="RenderCloudShadowTexture"></a>
-### void RenderCloudShadowTexture(simul::crossplatform::DeviceContext deviceContext)
+### void RenderCloudShadowTexture(simul::crossplatform::GraphicsDeviceContext deviceContext)
 The cloud shadow texture:
 Centred on the viewer
 Aligned to the sun.
 Output is km in front of or behind the view pos where shadow starts
 <a name="RenderCloudVolumes"></a>
-### void RenderCloudVolumes(simul::crossplatform::DeviceContext deviceContext, simul::clouds::CloudKeyframer ck)
+### void RenderCloudVolumes(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::clouds::CloudKeyframer ck)
 Render the cloud volumes for debugging purposes
 <a name="RenderCrossSections"></a>
-### void RenderCrossSections(simul::crossplatform::DeviceContext context)
+### void RenderCrossSections(simul::crossplatform::GraphicsDeviceContext context)
 Show the cloud volumes onscreen by cross section.
 <a name="RenderQueries"></a>
-### void RenderQueries(simul::crossplatform::DeviceContext deviceContext)
+### void RenderQueries(simul::crossplatform::GraphicsDeviceContext deviceContext)
 Draw the queries in 3D
 <a name="RestoreDeviceObjects"></a>
 ### void RestoreDeviceObjects(simul::crossplatform::RenderPlatform renderPlatform)